dell/csm-docs/content/docs/observability/deployment/_index.md

 linktitle: Deployment
 weight: 3
 description: >
-  Dell EMC Container Storage Modules (CSM) for Observability Deployment
+  Dell Container Storage Modules (CSM) for Observability Deployment
 ---

 CSM for Observability can be deployed in one of three ways: